afiaka87/ZeroShotTransform/README.md

 For now, will include two useful examples I use for training DALLE-pytorch.
-I'm interested in kickstarting the learning for zero shot style transfer by training with transforms that encourage the zero shot text abilities shown off in the DALL-E paper/blog post.
+I'm interested in kickstarting the learning for zero shot style transfer by training with transforms that encourage the zero shot style transfer text-image abilities shown off in the DALL-E paper/blog post.

 # Two Panel Style Transfer
  ```python